kaanunalan/newground2/README.md

 ## Input Format
 The input format is equivalent to clingos input format.

 Based on the principle of partial reducibility, inputs can be divided into parts that shall be part of the reduction.
-For this reason please use `#program rules.` for (non-ground) program parts that shall be reduced by **newground**.
+For this reason please use `#program rules.` for (non-ground) program parts that shall be reduced by **newground2**.
 The subprogram `#program insts.` on the other hand can be used for instantiating the program.

 Without explicit domains given the reduction uses the complete set of terms to fill the variables in the grounding process.
 This process can be reduced by giving a domain for each variable, e.g. `_dom_X(1..5).`, or by `_dom_X(X) :- a(X,_).` in the instantiating part of the program.
 This information is then processed automatically and considered in the reduction.